boltex/leointeg/README.md

 ### _Open the command palette and start typing_ `leo settings`

 - Control the visibility of the outline pane in the explorer view.
+- Decide how and when to refresh and synchronize when derived (external) file are modified.
+- Show additional icons on tree nodes (Move, delete, mark, copy, paste...)
 - Choose to either focus on the body pane, or keep focus in the outline when a tree node is selected.
-- Show additional icons on tree nodes (Move, delete, mark, copy, paste...)
 - Show "Open on the side" in the context menu for a tree node's body to open beside the current body pane.
-- Set the number of milliseconds to wait when debouncing after body text modifications are detected. (for performance tuning)
-- Set preferences for setting the address and port, and for automatically starting, and connecting to a Leo Bridge server.
+- Set preferences for setting the address and port, and for automatically starting, and/or connecting, to a Leo Bridge server.

 ![Settings](resources/welcome-settings.gif)

 ## Intended Features

-- Provide most of Leo's core functionality, outline, body & log panes, color-syntaxing, shortcuts, etc.
+- Color-syntaxing duplication from Leo to leoInteg's body panes
-- Find specific line(s) from derived files in tree nodes (For error lookup, breakpoints cycling, etc.)
+- Finding specific line(s) from derived files in tree nodes (For error lookup, breakpoints cycling, etc.)
-- Show line number from the derived file instead of the body-pane's line number.
+- Optionally displaying line numbers relative to a derived file instead of the body-pane's line number when possible.
-- Support for multiple, simultaneous body panes from different nodes.

 ## How it works